Zork: Grand Inquisitor: Setting

-The game takes place within the world of Zork, within the kingdom of Quendor and the Great Underground Empire, and is set 120 years after the events of Zork Nemesis (and contains small references to it), but before the events of Return to Zork.
-100 years before the game begins, magic fell and disappears from Zork, leading to an advancement in technology.
-Leading this advancement is the Inquisition - a powerful group that establishes order and laws in Quendor, seeking to find and eliminate any remaining vestiges of magic.
-Any violation of the rules set out by the Inquisition, no matter how trivial, automatically leads to "totemization" - a process developed as an alternative to the death penalty, in which a person (or animal) is put through a machine called a Totemizer, whereby they are imprisoned within a steel can called a "totem" for eternity.
+Zork: Grand Inquisitor takes place within the fantasy world of Zork, across the kingdom of Quendor and the Great Underground Empire, and is set 120 years after the events of Zork Nemesis (which contains small references to it in the story); though several centuries before Return to Zork.

-By the start of the game, the Inquisition is in full control of the land, recently "liberating" the town of Port Foozle, and is prepared to make plans to eliminate the rest of the magic in the land.
-Players take on the role of a salesperson for the Frobozz Electric Company (formerly the Frobozz Magic Company), who arrives as the town enters a curfew.
 Like most Zork games, Grand Inquisitor employs humour in its adventure, and makes frequent use of parody, containing numerous references to staples and clichés of the traditional adventure genre.

+100 years before the game begins, magic began to disappear from Zork, leading to an advancement in technology.
+Leading this development is the Inquisition - a powerful group who have established control over Quendor, eliminating all vestiges of magic.
+Any violation their rules, no matter how trivial, automatically leads to "totemization" - a process that involves a machine called a Totemizer, which imprisons any living creature sent into it within a steel can called a "totem" for eternity.

+By the beginning of the game, the Inquisition is in full control of Quendor, and is preparing to eliminate magic for good.